skynettoday/skynet-today/content/editorials/_posts/2019-02-04-ai-automation-job-loss.md

 Fears aside, it is true that automation of existing jobs has been a fact of life for centuries.
 In the twentieth century, the proportion of the workforce in agriculture decreased from 40% in 1900 to just 10% in 1950.
-Now, that figure is now even lower - 2%[^ncci1].
+Now, that figure is even lower - 2%[^ncci1].
 With more efficient tools, machines, and better understanding of science, agriculture’s productivity has soared in the last century - fewer people were needed to do the same amount of work, and many agriculture jobs were lost.
 Even